survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Implementing Edit/Remove for `Lane`

-Now that we have some basic data structures in place we can start extending the application.
-We are still missing basic functionality such as editing lane names and removing the lanes.
-We can do a simplified implementation for this.
-I.e. if you click `Lane` name, it should become editable.
-In case the new name is empty, we'll simply remove the lane.

-As a first step we should rename `Note.jsx` as `Editable.jsx`.
-After that we need to tweak it to avoid confusion and to push abstraction level up:
+We are still missing some basic functionality such as editing and removing lanes.
+We are going to reuse the functionality we used with `Note` so let’s rename it to `Editable.jsx` and tweak the code a bit to make it generic:

 **app/components/Editable.jsx**